-Factor BEBs FCEBs Range Shorter range (100-250 miles) of operation compared to fossil fuel buses (400+ miles) Range of operation comparable to fossil fuel buses (200-300 miles vs. 400+ miles)
+Factor BEBs FCEBs Range Shorter range (100-250 miles) of operation compared to fossil fuel buses (400+ miles) e

-Factor BEBs FCEBs Capital Cost Vehicles are about double the capital cost of fossil fuel fleets Vehicles are about triple the capital cost of fossil fuel fleets As fleet size increases, so do incremental costs such as additional chargers and energy demand Requires costly hydrogen fueling infrastructure Operating and Maintenance Costs Fuel costs likely to be lower than diesel because electricity rates are more stable and predictable, and BEBs are more fuel efficient compared to diesel buses Hydrogen fuel costs are more expensive than electricity and diesel fuel, but costs are expected to come down in the future Fewer parts to maintain, so cost savings can be incurred from maintenance Fewer parts to maintain, so cost savings can be incurred from maintenance Pros Lower vehicle costs compared to hydrogen Lower maintenance costs Long operating range - can deliver over 90% of AAATA service in cold weather Minimal changes to servicing Lower fuel costs Lower maintenance costs More cost effective at scale Cons Range limited.
-Can deliver 62% of AAATA service in cold Space requirements for on-site fueling infrastructure Space requirements for chargers and related infrastructure More expensive vehicles Significant building upgrades Electrical upgrades required Electricity rates more complex More expensive fuel compared to electricity - costs coming down than diesel contracts Less cost effective at scale
+Factor BEBs FCEBs Capital Cost Vehicles are about double the capital cost of fossil fuel fleets Vehicles are about triple the capital cost of fossil fuel fleets As fleet size increases, so do incremental costs such as additional chargers and energy demand Requires costly hydrogen fueling infrastructure Operating and Maintenance Costs Fuel costs likely to be lower than diesel because electricity rates are more stable and predictable, and BEBs are more fuel efficient compared to diesel buses Hydrogen fuel costs are more expensive than electricity and diesel fuel, but costs are expected to come down in the future Fewer parts to maintain, so cost savings can be incurred from maintenance Fewer parts to maintain, so cost savings can be incurred from maintenance Pros Lower vehicle costs compared to hydrogen Long operating range - can deliver over 90% of AAATA service in cold weather Lower maintenance costs Battery range expected to improve Minimal changes to servicing cycle (fueling, etc.) Lower maintenance costs Lower fuel costs More cost effective at scale Cons Range limited.
+Can deliver 62% of AAATA service in cold weather Space requirements for on-site fueling infrastructure Space requirements for chargers and related More expensive vehicles infrastructure Significant building upgrades More expensive fuel compared Electrical upgrades required to electricity - costs coming down Electricity rates more complex than diesel contracts Less cost effective at scale